galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 ## Sub-step with **OGR2ogr**

-> <hands-on-title>Convert occurence dataset to GIS one for visualization</hands-on-title>
+> <hands-on-title>Convert occurrence dataset to GIS one for visualization</hands-on-title>
 >
 > 1. **OGR2ogr** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Gdal supported input file"*: `out_file1` (output of **Filter** {% icon tool %})